Acupuncture & Chinese Medicine Program Goals & Learning OutcomesPage Menu

-9. Apply the basic principles of Evidence Informed Medicine in clinical internships.
+9. Apply the basic principles of evidence-informed medicine in clinical internships.

-10. Demonstrate an understanding of contemporary business models and the ability to establish a clinical practice in a private, integrative, or community health care setting.
+10. Demonstrate an understanding of contemporary business models and the ability to establish a clinical practice in a private, integrative or community healthcare setting.

-Master of Oriental Medicine
+Master of Chinese Medicine

 11. Using Chinese medical theory and the Four Examinations, develop a diagnosis that has the detail and sophistication necessary to treat or prevent illness with Chinese herbal medicine and dietary therapy.